Status of ECDN serversECDN Management portal provides status indicators in "Servers" list page and "Server details"

 - A Red indicator means server's hardware resources do not meet the minimum requirements.
 This does NOT mean that the ECDN server is not functional.
 It means that if there were lot of viewers connected to this ECDN server, then the performance will not be optimal.

-- Connectivity - This represents the aggregate status of ECDN server having network connectivity to the required ECDN backend services running in IBM Watson Media.
+Connectivity - This represents the aggregate status of ECDN server having network connectivity to the required ECDN backend services running in IBM Video Streaming.
 See the next section for details.

 - A Green indicator means that this server can successfully reach all required ECDN backend services.